civol/HDLRuby/README.md

 #### Parallel and sequential execution

 Time behaviors can include both parallel and sequential blocks.
-The execution semantic is the followings:
+The execution semantic is the following:

- - A sequential block in a time behavior is executed sequentially similarly to a standard behavior.
+ - A sequential block in a time behavior is executed sequentially.

  - A parallel block in a time behavior is executed in semi-parallel fashion as
    follows: